 The Regional Food Security and Nutrition Working Group (FSNWG) has already issued a drought alert and warned that the upcoming drought conditions in the Horn of Africa will be similar to that of the 2017 drought in terms of scale and resource requirements.

-According to 2019 Ethiopia Humanitarian Response Plan, 3.1 million heads of households require agricultural assistance and USD 63.3 million is required for humanitarian assistance and recovery activities.
+According to the 2019 Ethiopia Humanitarian Response Plan, 3.1 million heads of households require agricultural assistance, and USD 63.3 million is required for humanitarian assistance and recovery activities.

 However, the sector remained highly underfunded in 2018 and the number of households reached with drought recovery assistance was limited.

-FAO plans to reach 600 000 drought affected farmers and herders in hot spot areas and in highest level of food insecurity to protect their livestock and strengthen their capacity in crop production using irrigation options.
+FAO plans to reach 600 000 drought-affected farmers and herders in hot spot areas and in the highest level of food insecurity to protect their livestock and strengthen their capacity in crop production using irrigation options.

 It is currently working with partners to strengthen coordination mechanisms and national structures on joint situation monitoring, food and nutrition assessment and analysis as well as generating data and information sharing.

 But it says requires USD 36 million to implement its Emergency Livelihood Response Plan to reach its target beneficiaries through livelihood saving activities and strengthening coordination mechanisms.